 Let’s just start fresh and change this old wood deck to composite or PVC.
 How hard can it be?
 All you are doing is ripping off the wood decking and sticking on PVC or Composite boards right?
 Thinking that changing the type of decking is easy?
 You should read this entire article because it isn’t.
 Even a small rectangular deck is more work to reclad with composite than you might expect.

 Are you doing this to save money?

-As you read on you will realize how much work is involved in converting a deck to pvc or composite.
-Are you are expecting to save 50% off the budget of a new deck?
+As you read on you will realize how much work is involved in converting a deck to PVC or composite.
+Are you are expecting to save 50% on the budget of a new deck?
 Turn back now to avoid disappointment.
-If you are doing it yourself you may save 20% off the budget and hopefully you won’t have to dig footings.
+If you are doing it yourself you may save 20% on the budget and hopefully, you won’t have to dig footings.
 Planning to hire a professional to do the conversion?
 Expect to save about 10% off the budget of a new low maintenance deck.
 Keep reading to understand why.

-The best indicator that a sub frame is worth saving is whether the decking and skirting was spaced or not.
+The best indicator that a subframe is worth saving is whether the decking and skirting were spaced or not.
 If everything was as tight as a drum for 10 years, water was going in and not able to escape.
 Tightly clads deck often are not worth salvaging.

 Wood Deck Framing VS a Frame for Composite: